← thelaunch.space

 Claude Code is an agentic coding assistant from Anthropic.
 Unlike ChatGPT or regular Claude, it does not just generate code snippets.
 It reads your entire codebase, edits files directly, runs commands, and manages your project like a junior developer would.

 What makes it different for non-technical founders: you describe what you want in plain English, and it builds it.
 Not copy-paste code blocks that you have to figure out where to put.
 Actual working features in your actual project.
+According to comparative analysis, Claude Code uses 5.5x fewer tokens per task than alternatives, resulting in 30% less rework.

 Full project context